861995/ping_me/README.md

 # ping_me

 # Whats in version 1.0.1?
-This is Social chat app shows your the user who else are using this app and also you can chat with them .
+This is Social chat app shows you the user who else are using this app and also you can chat with them .

-# Features
+# Features in 1.0.1
 1. Google sign in
 2. Chat option
 3. Bloc state management
 4. Clean architecture

+# What can you expect in version 1.0.2?
+1. Push notification
+2. profile pic view
+3. unread message highlight
+4. User search option